26% of all internet users rely on VPN services, and it is continually rising.

 Even though you might be still using the same subscription plan, you won’t be able to access a lot of popular shows.

 For instance, BoJack Horseman, Black Panther, and other such shows are only available in the US.
-Naturally not being able to access such popular streaming services and shows, people use VPNs to spoof their location and unblock foreign Netflix libraries.
+Naturally not being able to access such popular streaming services and shows, people use VPNs to spoof their location and unblock streaming services like BBC iPlayer, foreign Netflix libraries, Amazon Prime, and others.

 In response to blocking VPNs, Netflix’s CEO Reed Hastings said, “The VPN thing is a small little asterisk compared to piracy.”
 He further added that “Piracy is really the problem around the world.”
 [Source]

 Primarily due to geographical content licensing and piracy issues, streaming service providers started blocking VPN servers left and right.
 It is exactly why you see error messages like: